-Figure 3 shows that the sequencing of information has a substantial impact on belief updating.
+Figure 7 shows that the sequencing of information has a substantial impact on belief updating.
 In all Sequential treatments, participants put a higher-than-optimal weight on the most recent signal they received.
-In the Sequential HL treatment, this means participants overweight the second (positive) signal by forming posteriors that hover around 60.89 across the twenty rounds, while in the Sequential LH treatment, they overweight the second (negative signal) and arrive at the lower-than-Bayesian posterior of 31.70.31
+In the Sequential HL treatment with parameterization A, this means participants overweight the second (positive) signal by forming posteriors that hover around 60.89 across the twenty rounds, while in the Sequential LH treatment, they overweight the second (negative signal) and arrive at the lower-than-Bayesian posterior of 31.70.
+A similar pattern happens in the parameterization B, in which we observe participants overweighting the second (positive) signal by arriving at the average posterior of 63.70 in the Sequential HL treatment and the significantly smaller average posterior of 25.04 in the Sequential LH treatment.29

-30To preview these results, in Section 5, we show that a change in the information structure mostly affects beliefs of participants who rely on all information they receive: their beliefs in the Sequential HL treatment are less extreme compared to reported beliefs in the Baseline treatment.
+28To preview these results, in Section A, we show that a change in the information structure mostly affects beliefs of participants who rely on all information they receive: their beliefs in the Sequential HL treatment are less extreme compared to reported beliefs in the Baseline treatment.